pingidentity/terraform-provider-pingone/docs/resources/population_default_identity_provider.md

 ### Required

-- `environment_id` (String) The ID of the environment that contains the population to assign a default Identity provider for.
+- `environment_id` (String) The ID of the environment that contains the population to assign a default Identity provider to.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
-- `population_id` (String) The ID of the population to assign the default Identity Provider for.
+- `population_id` (String) The ID of the population to assign the default Identity Provider to.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.

 ### Optional

 - `identity_provider_id` (String) The ID of the Identity Provider to assign as the default for the given population.
-To specify PingOne as the default identity provider, leave this value unset.
-Must be a valid PingOne resource ID.
+To specify PingOne as the default identity provider, leave this field undefined, or assign a null value.
+When defined, must be a valid PingOne resource ID.

 ### Read-Only

-- `id` (String) The ID of this resource.
 - `type` (String) The type of the Identity Provider.

 ## Import